 The sessions cater for all levels of ability and you are welcome to take part in as few or as many as you wish.
 We pride ourselves on welcoming all athletes.

-Most sessions are offered via Zoom.
-There are also a number of “stay local” challenge events.
+Sessions are offered by Zoom and also as face-to-face meet ups while adhering to the “stay local” guidelines .
 The training events are accessed via the Glasgow Tri Club Facebook page.
 Payments are via the GTC website booking page.

 During the normal training schedule, the club operates a “squads” programme.
 We follow an Annual Training Plan to ensure all abilities and aspirations are catered for.
 Please take a look at GTC squads to find out the best coached sessions for you.